 In the novel of Matilda Hortensia bullies Matilda and Lavender.
 In the film she is friendly and protective of them.

 The 1991 remake of The Night of the Hunter has the kids' father murdered in his cell by the Big Bad rather than hanged for a bank robbery gone wrong, making it possible that it didn't go as wrong as in the original book and movie (i.e., that the father has no blood on his hands).

 In Silent Hill, Dahlia Gillespie, who was one of the major villains in the first game, plays a minor role as a member of the religious cult led by Christabella, who, unlike Dahlia in the original game, genuinelly loved Alessa and felt guilty for her suffering.

-The original story of The Scarlet Pimpernel has Marguarite send the Marquis to his death in revenge for his attack on her brother; the 1982 film adaption has her innocent of this crime, framed by Chauvelin instead (for whom this trope is inverted).
+The original story of The Scarlet Pimpernel has Marguarite denounce the Marquis, accidentally sending him and his family to their deaths in revenge for his attack on her brother; the 1982 film adaption has her innocent of this action, framed by Chauvelin instead (for whom this trope is inverted).

 In Spider-Man 2, Doctor Octopus is rewritten a good man turned into a monster by an accident, and he earns redemption in the films' climax.
 The Green Goblin is less sympathetic, but gets a dying moment of decency that would be utterly foreign to the comic-book version of Norman Osborn.
 Though at the very least prior to being the Green Goblin Norman was shown to be a good man if a bit of an aloof father and stressed businessman, the Goblin formula drove him insane and created a split personality.
 In the comics as Peter pointed out "He was a bad man turned worse"